Skip to main content

 Five Faves: Biographies

 I am always intrigued by biographies, and I love how many new biographies I have been able to read recently.
-I particularly appreciate biographies in children's libraries, because I love that I can learn a lot about multiple people without being too intense of a time investment.
-The details are thorough enough I feel like I get a grasp on their background, while also enjoying lovely illustrations that add to the overall appeal.
+I particularly appreciate biographies in children's libraries, because I love that I can learn a lot about multiple people without it being too intense of a time investment.
+The details are thorough enough that I feel like I get a grasp on their background, while also enjoying lovely illustrations that add to the overall appeal.
 Following are five of my favorites.
 I hope you will check them out!

 Written by Erin Frankel